Audie-12/191-work/HW-2/README.md

 ## Things to Get Done This week

--Learn the code language
+- Learn the code language
--Remember the code to navigate through PowerShell
+- Remember the code to navigate through PowerShell
--Do this homework assignment number 2
+- Do this homework assignment number 2

-![This is my desktop pic](MarkDownFile.png) commit put description then push to put on to website
+![This is my desktop pic](MarkDownFile.png)